iocafe/iocom/extensions/ioserver/readme.txt

+ioserver library
 3.2.2020 / pekka

 The ioserver library server/controller extensions for iocom and implements basic server.
-The server functionality provided here is for IO network topology, user account and authentication.
+The server functionality provided here is for IO network topology, user accounts and authentication.